mazzo23/raspiMPDytDLer/README.md

 *for video and audio conversion*

 **youtube-dl**
-*for downloading youtube and other streams*
+*for downloading youtube videos and other streams*

 **mpc**
 *to control the Daemon*

 **ncmpcpp**
-*next lvl control*
+*Commandline player... next lvl control of the Daemon*

+**Rompr**
+*Webinterface... ultimativ control of the Daemon*

 **tilda**
 *nice terminal that works well together with ncmpcpp (for client only, no use on raspi)*